MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-dns-firewall.md

 2. Configure the Internal Perimeter Network Firewall.
 Separates the Organization/Corporate Network from the Internal Perimeter Network.

 Your Edge Firewall must allow and forward specific ports to your VPN server.
 If you use Network Address Translation (NAT) on your edge firewall, you might need to enable port forwarding for User Datagram Protocol (UDP) ports 500 and 4500.
-You should forward these ports to the IP address that is assigned to the external interface of your VPN server.
+Forward these ports to the IP address that is assigned to the external interface of your VPN server.

 In either case, if your firewall supports deep packet inspection and you have difficulty establishing client connections, you should attempt to relax or disable deep packet inspection for IKE sessions.